 Christine Todd, a parishioner at Calvary for over 20 years, joined the Calvary staff part-time in 2015 serving as community ministries coordinator.
 She has previously served as outreach committee chair for three years, served on the vestry, revived Children’s Chapel after a ten-year hiatus, participated in Community Breakfast almost every Sunday morning for 15 years, and started the Clothes Closet.
 As community ministries coordinator, Christine works with parishioners to identify service opportunities and works with service agencies to assure their needs are communicated with the parish.
 Her contention is, “Doing shapes believing.”

-Christine earned her Master’s in Education from U. of Memphis and her Bachelors from Stephens, a women’s college in Columbia, Missouri.
-She also studied art at Memphis College of Art while serving as their Director of Admissions.
+Christine earned her Master’s in education from U. of Memphis and her bachelor of arts from Stephens, a women’s college in Columbia, Missouri.
+She also studied art at Memphis College of Art while serving as their director of admissions.
 For fun, she and her sculptor husband, Carroll, spend time in their cabin at Snow Lake, Mississippi with their dog, Ruby, and cat, Toast.
 Their children, twins, May and Caroline, grew up at Calvary.
 Christine loves the “action” part of Calvary's mission statement, ‘making God’s love visible in downtown Memphis.’
 She looks forward to your call to discuss opportunities with you.

 A Memphis native currently living in Shelby County, she is married to Phillip and has two married sons, two stunningly beautiful daughters-in-law, and two beautiful grandchildren.
-Cindy is currently working on her B.A. in Accounting.
+Cindy is now working on her bachelor of arts in accounting.